REHA 3045 Communication Access in Communities

 On successful completion of this subject, students should be able to:

-1. Justify the concept of Communication Access by integrating the perspectives and experiences of individuals, families and communities.
+1. Justify the concept of Communication Access by integrating the perspectives and experiences of individuals, families and communities

-2. Design a strategy to promote communication accessible environments within a local context, using a Community Capacity Building framework.
+2. Design a strategy to promote communication accessible environments within a local context, using a Community Capacity Building framework

 3. Plan and justify areas of Speech Pathology assessment for an individual with complex communication needs

-4. Analyse, interpret, and integrate assessment information to diagnose the nature of an individual�fs complex communications needs and develop functional communication goals
+4. Analyse, interpret, and integrate assessment information to diagnose the nature of an individual’s complex communications needs and develop functional communication goals

-5. Formulate and evaluate speech pathology management plans which include evidence-based
+5. Formulate and evaluate speech pathology management plans which include evidence-based recommendations that address communication goals at an individual, family and community level

 Subject Content